AgataProch/TesterPortfolio_AgataProch/README.md

 ## About me
 I'm transitioning from marketing to software testing.
-I enjoy analyzing, exploring, and improving systems to ensure quality and reliability.
+I enjoy analyzing, exploring, and improving systems to ensure quality and reliability :)

 ---
 **Let’s connect:** [LinkedIn](https://www.linkedin.com/in/agata-prochazkova/)